 If it's a lady and gentleman, then we cries, 'A toff and a doll!'

 It is widely agreed amongst etymologists that 'toff' was a corruption of 'tuft', which has a clear aristocratic pedigree, being the ornamental tassel on an academic cap.
 Specifically, a tuft was the gold tassel originally worn on academic caps at Oxford University by the sons of those peers who had a vote in the House of Lords.
-They were worn on the celebratory 'Gaudy Days', i.e. the university's twice-yearly feast days (which sound a good deal more fun than 'Dress-down Fridays').
+They were worn on the celebratory 'Gaudy Days', that is, the university's twice-yearly feast days (which sound a good deal more fun than 'Dress-down Fridays').
 The wearers of the prestigious tufts became known as tufts themselves, even having their own sycophantic crowd of wannabees, known as the 'tufthunters'.

 If ever there was a tuft, it was the well-connected student Archibald Philip Primrose, the fifth Earl of Rosebery, first Earl of Midlothian and later British Prime Minister.
 In March 1894, The Westmoreland Gazette reported that:

 Lord Rosebery was one of the last undergraduates of Christ Church who wore the gold tassel, known by the name of 'tuft', which was the distinguishing mark of noblemen and the sons of noblemen.

 Tufts were variously called tofts, tuffs and, by 1851 at least, toffs.
 They were already a well-established breed before 'toffee-nosed' began to be used.
 That didn't emerge until the early 20th century, as in this definition from Fraser and Gibbons' Soldier and Sailor Words, 1925:

 Toffee-nosed, stuck up.